New measures to mitigate the risk of polio transmission within Australia

 Polio is a highly infectious virus that invades the nervous system.

 On 5 May 2014, the World Health Organization declared that the transmission of wild poliovirus is a Public Health Emergency of International Concern and identified 10 countries as being of risk.
-These countries are Afghanistan, Cameroon, Equatorial Guinea, Ethiopia, Iraq, Israel, Nigeria, Pakistan, Somalia and Syria.
+These countries included Afghanistan, Democratic Republic of Congo, Nigeria, Pakistan, Somalia and Syria.

 Due to the very high vaccination coverage against polio in Australia, the risk of polio spreading in Australia is considered to be low.
-It is nevertheless considered appropriate for measures to be put in place that mitigate that risk.
+It is nevertheless considered appropriate for measures to be put in place to reduce that risk.

 Polio – New measures for visa applicants

-If you have spent a period of 28 days or longer on after 5 May 2014 in Afghanistan, Cameroon, Equatorial Guinea, Ethiopia, Iraq, Israel, Nigeria, Pakistan, Somalia or Syria, or any combination of these countries, you should provide your polio vaccination certificate.
-If you are lodging a new application, this should be provided at the time you apply.
+From 5 May 2014 if you have spent a period of 28 days or longer in from Afghanistan, Nigeria, Pakistan, Democratic Republic of Congo, Somalia, Papua New Guinea, Niger, Mozambique, Cameroon, Ethiopia and Angola, or any combination of these countries, you should provide your polio vaccination certificate.
+If you are lodging a new application, this should be provided at the time you apply as supporting documentation and should be uploaded in your ImmiAccount.

 Applicants attending a medical appointment with a panel physician should bring their vaccination certificate to the medical appointment.